pdbpp/pdbpp/README.rst

 Coding guidelines
 -----------------

-:program:`pdb++` is developed using Test Driven Development, and we try to keep test coverage high.
+`pdb++` is developed using Test Driven Development, and we try to keep test coverage high.

 As a general rule, every commit should come with its own test.
 If it's a new